 The Consultancy Requirement - Background

 The emerging debt market financial crises of the 1990s were characterised by vulnerabilities arising from poor debt structures and the crystallisation of contingent liabilities.
-The responses have been two-fold;
+The response has been:

 - An increasing policy focus on debt structure and debt strategy